-Walt Disney World® Resort offers a variety of programs that assist Guests in accessing attraction queues.
-Some of the programs listed below are available to all Guests and help maximize the time spent in the Theme Parks.
-Some of the programs described below provide accommodations that may be required for specific types of mental or physical impairments.
-Guests with disabilities can learn more about these programs, including how they operate and whether they may be eligible, through a personalized conversation.
+Walt Disney World® Resort offers a variety of programs and services that assist Guests in accessing attraction queues.

+The programs described below provide accommodations that may required to meet specific Guest needs.
+Guests with disabilities can learn more about these programs, including how they work and whether they may be eligible, through a personalized conversation with Accessibility Services.
 Some of these options are available only at select attractions.
 We encourage all Guests to be familiar with the programs described below because they may provide valuable assistance in navigating attraction queues.